woelke/vim-project/README.md

 The required parameter is the ``title`` of the project without quotation.
 Completion is supported.

+* ``LockProject``
+Lock the project's current working directory so opening a file from the project doesn't reset the window's current working directory to the project directory.

 * ``Section``
 It's used inside the ``.vimrc``.
 Similar to ``Project``, except that lcd is executed only when the section is selected from the Welcome menu or with GoProject or TabProject.
 The lcd is not changed